havet/Dicelist/Swedish/Old/ReadMe.txt

 space, between them.
 Otherwise, the number of possible combinations will decrease slightly, and thus the security as well.

-Later, I finished the longer list for 5 dice with words of at most 6 letters.
+Later, I finished the longer list for 5 dices with words of at most 6 letters.
-This list is not as thoroughly checked as the shorter list for 4 dice.
+This list is not as thoroughly checked as the shorter list for 4 dices.
 The words are checked against stop-lists with e.g. potentially offensive words and homophones.
 Additionnally, they are spell checked with Hunspell.